 The tour began with a short history of the cavern as we headed inside.

 We took our time walking through all the different rooms and learned a lot from our guide, Jeff.
+On the tour, we got to see everything from stalagmites, stalactites, and flowstone formations.
 Here are some of the highlights.

 The upside down city